Your Maternity Leave is Over…How to Survive Going Back to Work!

 3. Ease Your Way In…

 Do you have an option to go back part-time at the beginning?
-It can be a real shock to the system going from full-time mom to full-time mom plus (insert job here), so consider working your way up by starting with three or four days a week.
+It can be a real shock to the system going from full-time mom to full-time mom plus (insert job title here), so consider working your way up by starting with three or four days a week.

 It will take time to adjust to your #workingmom life so make it a little easy on yourself and outsource what you can!
 From cleaning services to meal & grocery delivery services such as Fresh City Farms and Marble Meals.